Trump with NATO ‘all the way’ on Article 5 as leaders gather at summit

 “Depends on your definition,” Trump told reporters on his way to The Hague.
 “There’s numerous definitions of Article 5.
 You know that, right?
 But I’m committed to being their friends.”

-NATO Secretary-General Rutte had earlier stressed that Washington was “totally committed to the alliance”.
+Rutte had earlier stressed that Washington was “totally committed to the alliance”.

 “There is absolute clarity that the United States is totally committed to NATO, totally committed to Article 5,” he said, referring to the cornerstone collective defence principle enshrined in NATO’s founding treaty, which holds that an attack on one member is treated as an attack on all.